Z4ck404/REST_API_for_fraud-detection/README.md

 # REST_API_for_fraud-detection
-A logistic regression model that detects the fraud in online transactions that can be acced with a REST API .
+A logistic regression model that detects the fraud in online transactions .
+It can be acced with a REST API .
 In the files also inclused an implementation with self organizing maps to better classify fraudulant transactions.

 ## The Trained model